Dr Alison Yeates

 Overview

-Within the Nutrition Innovation Centre for Food and Health (NICHE), Alison leads all research activities of the Seychelles Child Development Study (SCDS); an international consortium studying the impact of toxicants and nutrients from fish consumption during pregnancy on child development.
-The SCDS is a partnership with the University of Rochester, USA, the Ministry of Health in the Republic of Seychelles and the Karolinska Institute in Sweden.
-This research program has, to date, attracted significant external funding (over £1.5 million) from the National Institutes of Health (NIH), European 6th Framework Programme and Swedish Research Council.
+Dr Yeates has 15 years postdoctoral research experience in the Nutrition Innovation Centre for Food and Health (NICHE), working primarily within the Fish and Seafood in Health (FISH) group , which examines the health benefits of fish and seafood across the lifecycle.
+Alison is part of the Seychelles Child Development Study (SCDS), an international consortium studying the impact of contaminants and nutrients from fish consumption during pregnancy on child health and development.
+This is in partnership with the University of Rochester, USA, the Ministry of Health in the Republic of Seychelles and the Karolinska Institute in Sweden.
+The SCDS research program has helped to inform public health policy and dietary guidelines on the safe consumption of fish in pregnancy.

 Research Interests